Jordan Hall

 The third tier is what I call Non-bank Deposits.
 These include a variety of non-bank financial institutions like brokerages, payment services (such as Venmo and Paypal), and stablecoin issuers.
 These institutions have accounts of their own accounts at commercial banks.
 When a customer deposits funds at one of these institutions, they are effectively transferring a Commercial Bank Deposit from their account to the institutions account at the same or another bank.
 In return, the customer receives a "Non-bank Deposit" at the institution.
 Depending on the specific type of institution, there are a lot of nuances here, but a general rule is that these Non-bank Deposits have greater credit risk than Commercial Bank Deposits because there is no FDIC insurance and the institution is more removed from the Federal Reserve as a lender.
 Brokerages have their own protections for securities that you purchase through them called Securities Investor Protection Corporation (SIPC) insurance, but this is for the actual securities and doesn't cover any cash balance that you have with the brokerage.
 Interestingly, most people also believe that these Non-bank Deposits represent and are equivalent to dollars, but this is less true than with Commercial Bank Deposits due to the even greater credit risk.

 I've introduced these different representations out in a rough continuum from "most reliable" to "most convenient".
 In short, when selecting a type of "dollar" you are making a decision on what your priorities are for a given purpose.
 If you wanted to hold "dollars" that are most likely to last over time and have a small amount of commodity backing, you could (after several discussions with confused bankers) convert all of your money to coins and keep them in your house.
 They would take up a lot of room and it would be fairly cumbersome to buy anything with it.
 However, the metal will last awhile and if something did happen to the currency, you could melt them down (illegally in certain cases) or trade them based on their specie value.
-Cash is next having slightly less staying power and backing compared to metal coins, but slightly easier to spend.
-However, you can't buy anything online or at a distance with cash easily.
-At the other end of the spectrum are Non-bank Deposits which move at the speed of electricity, but have the most credit risk.
+Cash is next, having slightly less staying power and backing compared to metal coins, but is slightly easier to spend.
+However, you can't easily buy anything online or at a distance with cash.
+At the other end of the spectrum are Non-bank Deposits, which move at the speed of electricity, but have the most credit risk.
 In general, choose the form that suits your purposes best (skipping Federal Reserve Deposits since they aren't available to consumers, though a CBDC would be roughly equivalent to them).

 While this doesn't directly answer our original question, it provides some insights into what dollars "look" like and how they are used.
 As it happens, Federal Reserve Notes (and their equivalent Deposits) are the fundamental representation of the dollar which the others are based on.
 Therefore, let's examine them more closely.